prismicio-community/scala-kit/README.md

 ### Changelog

 Need to see what changed, or to upgrade your kit?
-Check out [this kit's changelog](https://github.com/prismicio/scala-kit/releases).
+We keep our changelog on [this repository's "Releases" tab](https://github.com/prismicio/ruby-kit/releases).

 ### Contribute to the kit